As audiences decline and illegal video consumption is on the increase three cinemas in Dublin are to be sold.

 Three Dublin cinemas, the Savoy, the Odeon and the Metropole are to be sold at auction by their owners the Rank Organisation.

-As Ireland has only a handful of cinema operators, speculation is the Green Group will be the most likely bidder as they already own Dublin's Green cinema and a provincial chain.
+As Ireland has only a handful of cinema operators, speculation is that the Green Group will be the most likely bidder as they already own Dublin's Green cinema and a provincial chain.

 The buildings for sale are valued at £3 million as cinemas, which is a big outlay for a trade offering a small return on capital.
-Therefore they may prove more tempting as simple investment properties.

 Either way a change of ownership for the Savoy may bring back into business the least known part of that sprawling complex, the only pub in O'Connell Street.